Condo insurance vs. homeowners insurance: What’s the difference?

 Meanwhile, condo insurance costs around $506 per year on average, according to the National Association of Insurance Commissioners (NAIC).
 [1]

-The cost of insurance is primarily based on the square footage, location, and build of your residence.
-Since homes are generally bigger and more prone to extensive structural damage, homeowners insurance is generally more expensive than condo insurance.
+The cost of home and condo insurance is primarily based on the square footage, location, and build of your residence.
+Since homes are generally bigger and more prone to extensive structural damage compared to condominiums, homeowners insurance is almost always more expensive than condo insurance.

 References